Showtime Championship Boxing

-Showtime Championship Boxing is a television boxing program airing on Showtime.
-Debuting in March 1986, it is broadcast live on the first Saturday of every month.
-Showtime Championship Boxing, which is very similar to HBO World Championship Boxing, features Mauro Ranallo on play-by-play, Al Bernstein as the color analyst, Jimmy Lennon (Sr. and Jr.) as ring announcers, and Jim Gray as reporter.
+Showtime Championship Boxing is an American boxing television program that aired on Showtime.
+Debuting in March 1986, it was broadcast live on the first Saturday of every month.
+Showtime Championship Boxing, which was very similar to HBO World Championship Boxing, featured Mauro Ranallo on play-by-play, Al Bernstein as the color analyst, Jimmy Lennon (Sr. and Jr.) as ring announcers, and Jim Gray as reporter.

-A sister program, ShoBox: The New Generation, occasionally airs on Friday nights; these broadcasts feature fights between boxing prospects.
+A sister program, ShoBox: The New Generation, has occasionally aired on Friday nights, featuring fights between boxing prospects.
+Showtime has also occasionally aired limited cards on the CBS broadcast network since 2012, with the telecasts billed as a special edition of Showtime Championship Boxing rather than being billed as a CBS Sports broadcast.

-On limited occasions, Showtime has aired cards on the CBS broadcast network, with the telecasts being billed as a special edition of Showtime Championship Boxing rather than being billed as a CBS Sports broadcast.
+With the announcement in October 2023 that Showtime Sports will be closing at the end of year, any future sports programming on the network will be branded under the CBS Sports branding.